 Free WiFi throughout, tennis court, bicycles, (small) boats and wellies to borrow, gym, library.
 In rooms: TV, minibar, free bottled water, tea and coffee kit, and Sothys bath products.

 Our favourite rooms

 Everything sounds better in French, especially the domaine’s room names (Serpentaire, Lune, Soleil…).
 We loved Vénus, for its giant bathroom, high ceiling and top-drawer views, and Saturne for its fireplace and tower-showcasing glass roof.
 Families and groups of friends should book out the five-bedroom, pond-facing Dragon, the three-bedroom Serpentaire by the meadows, or the two-bedroom Cassiopée or Centaure.

-There are two huge, heated pools: one out in the grounds (open from May to October) and another indoors by the Roman baths.
+There are two huge, heated pools: one out in the grounds (open from May to September) and another indoors by the Roman baths, open all year round.

 The Moulin des Etangs spa makes use of its spectacular setting: heritage equipment from the mill is used to produce nut oil, garden plants are employed both dried and fresh in compresses, ground wheat makes its way into the body scrubs and Charentes salt peps up the footbaths.

 The French, traditionally, are perma-chic – this may be the countryside, but don’t chance it: go with Le Chameau all the way.